-462 (150).
+461 (150).
 It is not at all clear whether ISP interests are, in fact, diametrically opposed to those of consumers as MacKie-Mason et al. (1996a) valuably observe in terms of the trade-offs in the different conceivable network architectures.
 True, all other things being equal, providers prefer an "aware" architecture over a "blind" one, for the former allows them to pursue conventional price discrimination; while consumers prefer the latter, for it leaves them with the bulk of social surplus.
 However, in reality there are sizeable costs to either architecture: the aware architecture suffers from liability, reputation, and gateway effects (pp. 10 ff.), and the blind architecture suffers from clutter and attention effects (pp. 13 ff.).
-Thus providers may shy away from a perfectly blind architecture either.
+Thus providers may shy away from a perfectly aware architecture, and consumers may not be too happy with a perfectly blind architecture either.
 Curiously, despite the attendant costs, the overall balance may well be favor of the blind architecture: